Art Deco architecture of New York City: Residential

 Across town, some of the first large apartment buildings to receive influence from the Art Deco office buildings and skyscrapers downtown were the sister buildings The Majestic and The Century.
-Together with The Eldorado, designed by Margon & Holder in association with Emory Roth, these twin-towered apartments transformed Central Park West's skyline.
-Roth generally avoided modernistic designs in his output (The San Remo and The Beresford in the same area would be Italianate in style) but he would contribute further Deco apartments in this part of town, including the Ardsley at 320 Central Park West.
+Together with The El Dorado, designed by Margon & Holder in association with Emery Roth, these twin-towered apartments transformed Central Park West's skyline.
+Roth generally avoided modernistic designs in his output (The San Remo and The Beresford in the same area were Italianate in style) but he contributed further Art Deco apartments in this part of town, including the Ardsley at 320 Central Park West.
 Towards the end of the 1930s more streamline moderne designs such as The Normandy (Roth again) and 10 West 74th Street (H. Herbert Lilien) had more subdued brick and horizontal speed lines.
-In northern Manhattan, Washington Heights filled with more modest Deco apartments, featuring amenities such as sunken living rooms, casement windows, and elevators.
+In northern Manhattan, Washington Heights filled with more modest Art Deco apartments, featuring amenities such as sunken living rooms, casement windows, and elevators.

-In Brooklyn, apartments and homes in the 1920s and 30s filled the previously sparsely-populated land from the island's terminal moraine down to the southern shore.
-Art Deco apartments and commercial buildings would change the character of new or redeveloping neighborhoods.
-Ocean Avenue and stretches of Kings Highway filled with a number of Art Deco apartment houses, such as 832 Ocean Avenue, built in 1931 by prolific Brooklyn architects Navy & Kavovitt.
+In Brooklyn, apartments and homes in the 1920s and 30s filled the previously sparsely populated land from the island's terminal moraine down to the southern shore.
+Art Deco apartments and commercial buildings changed the character of new or developing neighborhoods.
+Ocean Avenue and stretches of Kings Highway filled with a number of Art Deco apartment houses, such as 832 Ocean Avenue, built in 1931 by prolific Brooklyn architects Kavy & Kavovitt.
 Clad in yellow brick, piers capped with cast stone emphasize verticality and evoke the skyscrapers in Manhattan.
-In Brighton Beach, the old hotels and racetracks of the area gave way to Deco apartments, including 711 Brightwater Court (1934), appointed with riotously-colored terra cotta in jungle and geometric patterns.
+In Brighton Beach, the old hotels and racetracks of the area gave way to Art Deco apartments, including 711 Brightwater Court (1934), appointed with riotously colored terra cotta in jungle and geometric patterns.

 The densest concentration of Art Deco buildings in New York is in the west Bronx centered along the Grand Concourse, with roughly 300 buildings constructed between 1935 and 1941.
 Many of the buildings share styles and architects with the apartment houses across the river in Washington Heights.
 One of the first, and grandest, Art Deco apartments along the Concourse was the Park Plaza Apartments, completed 1931.
 Intended to rise ten stories before being damaged by fire during construction, the final building is eight stories and decorated with bright polychromatic terra cotta.
-Park Plaza was the first Bronx Deco apartments by Horace Ginsbern & Associates, who would help change the face of the borough.
+Park Plaza was the first Bronx Deco apartments by Horace Ginsbern & Associates, who helped change the face of the borough.
 These buildings featured Deco hallmarks of geometric patterns and colored brick, with indirectly lit public interiors floored with tile, framed with metal, and capped by mosaic ceilings.
 Private interiors featured sunken living rooms, wrap-around windows in the corners, and ample closet space; inside and out these apartments were designed to appeal to the fashion-conscious, "new money" middle class.
-Compared to the famous architects of Manhattan who often studied at prestigious schools, many of the architects of the Deco in the outer boroughs were Jewish, studied at local art schools, and were forgotten in a generation.
+Compared to the famous architects of Manhattan who often studied at prestigious schools, many of the architects of the Art Deco in the outer boroughs were Jewish, studied at local art schools, and were forgotten in a generation.